-In the slide-out side menu, select “Smart Home”.
+In the slide-out menu that appears, select “Smart Home”.

-The app will begin scanning your network for any connected smarthome devices.
-In the case of the Philips Hue system, any application or device that wants access to the Hue bridge requires you do go tap the physical button on the Hue bridge in order to authorize it.
-Some other smarthome products will not require any physical step, though.
+The Alexa app will begin scanning your network for any connected smarthome devices it supports.
+With Philips Hue, you have to go tap the physical button on the Hue Bridge in order for Alexa to access it.
+Other smarthome products will not require any physical step, though.

-Remember earlier in the tutorial when we encouraged you to name your smart home devices as well?
+Remember earlier in the tutorial when we encouraged you to name your smarthome devices?
 This is a perfect example of why you want to do that.
-Bedrooms bulbs?
-Living room bulbs?
+Kim’s Bedroom Lamp?
+Headboard?
 It’s very clear where those are.
-Hue Bulb 4?
-We have no idea where that one is and we’ll need to go poke around to find out.
+Office 1?
+We know it’s located in the office, but have no idea which one it is.

 If you have some pressing reason to keep Alexa from controlling a discovered device, now is the time to tap “Forget” to remove it from the Alexa system.
 Otherwise, just review the list and make sure all the devices you expected to make an appearance did so.
-If something didn’t appear, it’s likely that you need to install the Skill for it instead.
+If something didn’t appear, it’s likely that you need to install the necessary Alexa skill for it.

 Group Your Devices Together

-With the devices that were added using the discovery feature of the Echo, you can organize them into groups to make them easier to control and manage.
-From the “Smart Home” screen, tap on “Create group” under the “Your Groups” section.
+You can now organize your smarthome devices into groups to make them easier to control and manage.
+From the main “Smart Home” screen, tap on “Groups”.

-After that, scroll down and select all the items you wish to include in the group.
-When you’re done creating your group, scroll down to the bottom and tap on “Save”.
+In any case, after you’ve named the group, scroll down and select all the items you wish to include in the group.
+When you’re done, scroll down to the bottom and tap on “Save”.

-While each smarthome device is a bit different in terms of how it’s controlled, the more literal you are with Alexa the better.
+While each smarthome device is a bit different in terms of how it’s controlled, the more literal you are with Alexa, the better.
 When it comes to smarthome lighting, Alexa is good for two kinds of commands: binary (on/off) and graduated (brightness via percentage).
-For other devices she’s only good for on/off or on/off + an additional input (like turning a heater on and setting the temperature if the device supports it).
+For other devices, she’s only good for on/off or on/off and an additional input (like turning a heater on and setting the temperature, if the device supports it).